sofia-dominguezc/MNIST-diffusion/README.md

 - `--dataset {MNIST, EMNIST, FashionMNIST}` - which dataset to use.

 - `--model {autoencoder, vae, flow}` - model architecture.
-Decides whether to use the pre-trained autoencoder or VAE, except in `mode=train` where it determines which model to train.
+Used to decide between autoencoder/VAE, except in `mode=train` where it determines which model to train.

 - `--model-version {dev, main}` - which checkpoint to use:
     - None: don't load parameters. default in `mode=train`.